kanekoshoyu/kanekoshoyu.github.io/README.md

 ## Building

-To generate a production build:
+Inside `site-src` run:
 ```bash
 npm run build
 ```
-The output will be in the `dist` folder.
+The production build will be generated in the `dist` folder.

+## Style

+The site uses Helvetica, Arial, sans-serif fonts and defines a turquoise accent color in `styles/global.css`.
+Components mimic [shadcn](https://ui.shadcn.com/) styles for buttons and cards.